-This is an Application Note that investigates how to use the Globalscale ESPRESSObin V4 and V7 single board computers to support an mPCIe graphics card.
+This is an Application Note that investigates how to use the Globalscale ESPRESSObin V7 single board embedded computer to support an mPCIe graphics card.

-The ESPRESSObin boards do not have any display hardware, using just the serial port console for control.
+The ESPRESSObin board is, in effect, a server, and does not have any display hardware, using just the serial port console for control.
 This leaves the mPCIe port as the only location for display hardware.
-A number of obsolete VGA-era boards were identified, but which are no longer available.
-In May 2021, the Commell (Taiwan) MPX-768 was announced, locally priced about CA$200.
+Research identified a number of obsolete VGA-era mPCIe boards, but which are no longer available.
+In May 2021, the Commell (Taiwan) MPX-768 was announced, locally priced about CA$200 including shipping.

 This board uses the Silicon Motion SM768 SOC device, with

 - embedded ARM Cortex R5 cpu + firmware that handles all the following;

 - decoding and displaying various video formats.